Star Wars display from Middlesbrough toy shop up for sale

 The handcrafted Palitoy Star Wars Return of the Jedi display was one of only a few made by model company, NJ Farmers Associates Ltd.

-The display - made in 1982 and showing off toys including Darth Vader, Obi-Wan Kenobi and Chewbacca - was on show at Middlesbrough's Romer Parrish toy shop
+The display - made in 1982 and showing off toys including Darth Vader, Obi-Wan Kenobi and Chewbacca - was on show at Middlesbrough's Romer Parrish toy shop.

 It is being auctioned later and is due to fetch between £5,000 and £10,000.

-Nick Dykes, TV and film specialist for Vectis Auctions, in Stockton, which will be hosting the sale, said "This is unique opportunity to acquire something of not only Star Wars history but what is also social history.
+Nick Dykes, TV and film specialist for Vectis Auctions, in Stockton, which will be hosting the sale, said: "This is unique opportunity to acquire something of not only Star Wars history but what is also social history.

 "These large toy displays are fondly remembered by so many children, bringing back so many memories.